robosoft-ai/SMACC/README.md

   sc::result react(const EvActionResult &ev)
   {
-    if (ev.client == moveBaseClient_)
+    // first we check the action server result is produced by our client if (ev.client == moveBaseClient_)
     {
-      if (ev.getResult() == actionlib::SimpleClientGoalState::SUCCEEDED)
+      // we only will react when the result is succeeded if (ev.getResult() == actionlib::SimpleClientGoalState::SUCCEEDED)
       {
         ROS_INFO("Received event to movebase: %s",ev.getResult().toString().c_str());
         return transit<ExecuteToolState>();
       }
     }